 We had mixed feelings about saying goodbye to Myanmar.
 It was one of the most traditional, organic and untouched countries we’ve been to, with some of the most friendly, most genuine people we’ve ever met.
 However, after having not seen a speck of sand in over 3 months, and after having been freezing cold for 2 of those months, we were dying to lay on a beach.

 It was scorching hot in Myanmar, about 30 degrees, but it was a dry heat…with no beach in sight.
 Landing in Bangkok is, as always, like walking into a thick wall of moist, humid air.
 Our skin was instantly moisturized, our nasal passages cleared up and my hair became instantly wavy.
-Since we’ve been to Bangkok many times, and since we were so anxious for the sea and sand, we only spent one night in the Capital City.
+Since we’ve been to the city many times and done all of the best things to do in Bangkok (and since we were so anxious for the sea and sand!) we only spent one night in the Capital City.

 The following day we were off to the island of Koh Phangan.
 This is one of the more popular backpacker spots in Thailand, known for its “full moon party”.
 Well, actually, it’s known for its half-moon, full-moon and shiva-moon parties.
 Basically, if the moon is out, there’s a party!